Tag

 If you are searching for Mario Kart in Japan, what you are really looking at is street go-karting on public roads.
 Yes, it still exists.
 Yes, tourists can still do it.
 But there are a few catches before you book: you need the right license documents, you need to be 18+, and this is not an official Nintendo experience.

-Most people looking this up want the same answers fast: how much it costs, whether their license works, whether kids can join, and whether the whole thing is actually worth the hassle.
-So I am going to start there, then get into routes, booking, safety, and the old MariCar drama afterward.
+If you want answers fast, start with the basics: how much it costs, whether your license works, whether kids can join, and whether the whole thing is actually worth the hassle.
+Then I get into routes, booking, safety, and the old Nintendo and MariCar drama.

 Before getting into the details, here is the short version: